eswarak/Fast-Start-20/cloudforms+ansible101/lab/index.md

 You will receive an email with the list of all virtual machines which have been deployed as part of the lab.
 -->

+This is for information only, please, go to the [Set up CloudForms](#set-up-cloudforms) section

 The lab is comprised of a number of systems:

 - Red Hat CloudForms Management Engine